Yeroshin/YES_MusicPlayer/README.md

 - Player screen - displays information about current track and contains buttons to control playback
-- Playlist screen - displays information about tracks in a playlist contains buttons to contains buttons for calling dialogs for loading tracks into a playlist and managing playlists
+- Playlist screen - displays information about tracks in a playlist contains buttons to contains buttons for calling dialogs for loading tracks into a playlist and managing playlists(Work in Progress)
 - Equalizer screen - empty (Work in Progress)
 - AlarmClock screen - empty (Work in Progress)
+- PlayListDialog screen (Done)
+- TracksDialog screen (Done)
   <br/><br/>

 <p>